erikrose/mediawiki-parser/README.rst

 * (+) Great docs: http://spir.wikidot.com/pijnu-user-guide
 * (+) Great error feedback
 * (+) The generated code looks like what you have to hand-write for PyParsing (see the user guide).
+* (+) Can handle having Unicode chars in the input.
+* (.)
+Can it handle having Unicode chars as part of parse rules?
+We might need guillemets.

 PyMeta (https://launchpad.net/pymeta)
 -------------------------------------